Keep it Tighter -- A Story on Analytical Mean Embeddings: EXPERIMENTS

-In this section, we demonstrate the efficiency of the investigated target distribution technique for portfolio optimization.
-The considered datasets, rebalancing, performance measures and target distributions are summarized in Section~\ref{sec:exp:warm-up}, followed by the numerical studies in Section~\ref{sec:exp:numerical-studies}.
+In this section, we demonstrate the efficiency of the proposed semi-explicit MMD estimator.
+Our optimization algorithm is presented in Section~\ref{sec:CEM}, followed by the used divergence metrics in Section~\ref{sec:baseline_estimators_cv}.
+Our experimental results are presented in Section~\ref{ssec:div_conv}--\ref{sec:parametric-estimation}.